huangli712/huangli712.github.io/README.md

 ## Welcome

 I have developed quite a few numerical codes.
-Their documentations are collected and presented here.
+They can be used to explore the secrets and exotic properties of strongly correlated systems.
+Their source codes and documentations are collected and presented here.

 ## Flink